Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking

 Our contributions are as follows: \begin{enumerate} \item We propose \ours{}, a new context parallelism method that executes the attention layer in multiple stages, processing attention heads in chunks.
-This method is easy to implement and can work as a plug-and-play replacement for existing techniques. \item We analyze the memory usage of long-context Transformer training, identifying the major bottleneck left unaddressed by prior works and showing how \ours{} mitigates this bottleneck. \item We present a GQA-compatible schedule for \ours{}, which processes heads out of order to avoid redundant communication while retaining the memory benefits of standard GQA architecture. \item We compare \ours{} with prior approaches to context-parallel training, measuring the speed and memory usage for 8B and 32B dense Transformer models across sequence lengths ranging from 128k to 5M tokens\footnote{The code for our experiments is available at \href{https://github.com/togethercomputer/Untied-Ulysses}{\texttt{github.com/togethercomputer/Untied-Ulysses}}.}. \ours{} can support longer sequence lengths (up to 5 million tokens on a single 8$\times$H100 node) with negligible performance differences compared to other techniques. \end{enumerate}
+This method is easy to implement and can work as a plug-and-play replacement for existing techniques. \item We analyze the memory usage of long-context Transformer training, identifying the major bottleneck left unaddressed by prior works and showing how \ours{} mitigates this bottleneck. \item We present a schedule compatible with Grouped-Query Attention (GQA), which processes heads out of order to avoid redundant communication while retaining the memory benefits of standard GQA architecture. \item We compare \ours{} with prior approaches to context-parallel training, measuring the speed and memory usage for 8B and 32B dense Transformer models across sequence lengths ranging from 128K to 5M tokens\footnote{The code for our experiments is available at \href{https://github.com/ghadiaravi13/Untied-Ulysses}{\texttt{github.com/ghadiaravi13/Untied-Ulysses}}.}. \ours{} can support longer sequence lengths (up to 5 million tokens on a single 8$\times$H100 node) with negligible performance differences, compared to other methods. \end{enumerate}